MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 The steps that follow are for System Center 2012 R2 Configuration Manager, but you can also deploy Office 365 ProPlus by using System Center 2012 Configuration Manager or Configuration Manager 2007 R2.

 ## Prepare the Office 365 ProPlus installation files to be deployed by Configuration Manager
-<a name="BKMK_Prepare"> </a>

 To get started, download the Office 2016 version of the Office Deployment Tool from the [Microsoft Download Center](http://go.microsoft.com/fwlink/p/?LinkID=626065) to a shared folder on your organization's network.
-Then, use the Office Deployment Tool to[download the Office 365 ProPlus installation files](overview-of-the-office-2016-deployment-tool.md#BKMK_downloadinstallationfiles) from the Internet to the same shared folder.
+Then, use the Office Deployment Tool to [download the Office 365 ProPlus installation files](overview-of-the-office-2016-deployment-tool.md#BKMK_downloadinstallationfiles) from the Internet to the same shared folder.

-Next, edit the configuration.xml, and [Configuration options for the Office 2016 Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md) for how you want to install Office 365 ProPlus.
+Next, edit the configuration.xml, and review [Configuration options for the Office 2016 Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md) to decide how you want to install Office 365 ProPlus.
 The following example shows a configuration.xml that you can use to install the 32-bit, English version of Office 365 ProPlus.

 ```
 <Configuration>